promi4s/ocelescope/docs/evaluation/plugin.md

 Resources are Python classes that can be used as inputs and outputs of plugin methods.
 They can represent process models, results of performance analyses, or any other structured data.

-Resources produced by plugin methods are automatically saved and can be reused as inputs for other methods.
+Resources returned by plugin methods are automatically saved and can be reused as inputs for other methods.
-A resource is defined as a Python class that inherits from the Resource base class of Ocelescope.
+A resource is defined as a Python class that inherits from the `Resource` base class provided by the `ocelescope` package.

-Optionally, a resource can also implement a visualization function — a method that returns a instance of one of the predefined visualization types, such as Table, Graph (an interactive graph), or DotVis (a Graphviz-based visualization).
+Optionally, a resource can also implement a visualization function, which is a method that returns an instance of one of the predefined visualization types, such as Table, Graph (an interactive graph), or DotVis (a Graphviz-based visualization).

 <figure markdown="span">
   ![Activity Count Resource](../assets/ActivityCountResource.png)